TWO: BURNS(ES) AND HEDGES(ES)

 Pennsylvania; married Caroline Keifer (1829-1902) in Clark County

-County Infirmary; was buried in Springfield's Ferncliff Cemetery
+County Infirmary; was buried at Springfield's Ferncliff Cemetery

 connection to the Stonebergers?) in 1867; worked as a blacksmith and farmer; lived in

-Greene County OH in 1870, and two farms away from his brother Andrew in
+Bath Township, Greene County OH in 1863-70, and, as "Dickson," two households away from

 20, 1832